-Course title & Code Credits Credit d Lecture istribution o of the course Practical/ Practice Eligibility criteria Pre-requisite of the course (if any) Wealth Management DSE-12 4 3 1 0 Class XII NA
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the Lecture Tutorial Practical/ course Practice (if any) Wealth Management DSE-12 4 3 1 0 Class XII NA

 - To equip students with the knowledge and practical understanding of important dimensions of wealth management. - To understand and do planning for their tax liabilities, investments, insurance coverage, retirement and estate needs.